Finding affordable car insurance as a woman

 Using our methodology, we discovered that USAA is the cheapest car insurance company for women.
-At $485, USAA is $271 cheaper than the group average.
-If you do not qualify for USAA, as you have to be a military or family member, GEICO is the next cheapest option, setting female drivers back an average of $606 per six months, or $101 per month.
+At $1,338 annually, USAA is about $370 cheaper per year than the group average.
+If you do not qualify for USAA, as you have to be a military or family member, Nationwide is the next cheapest option, setting female drivers back an average of $1,461 per year, or about $122 per month.

 States are starting to phase this methodology out.
 Hawaii, Massachusetts, Pennsylvania, North Carolina, California, and Montana are the states that do not consider gender as a rating factor.
 Furthermore, California, Washington DC, and Oregon recognize non-binary gender options.
 Currently, women pay more than men in 25 states and pay less in 21 states.

 How to save on car insurance

 Although the rate difference between male and female drivers is only slightly different, let's explore some other ways for female drivers to save on auto insurance.